amirongit/notecode/elasticsearchInAction.md

         "filter": <filters>
     }
     ```
-    - all fields other than "text" are optional
-    - can be used to debug full text queries
 ### Built in Analyzers
 - there are built in analyzers
 - official documentation would make more sense to read, use & refer to
 ### Custom Analyzers
-- using "setting" object through "create index" API
+- using "setting" object through "create index" API ("char_filter", "tokenizer" & "filter" are optional)
     ```
     put <index>
     {